Also known as a “handy billy," The three part system can be beyond useful. This combo let's one person hoist a heavy load.

 Of course, for many handy billy uses, it helps to have a boom long enough to extend a couple of feet past one side of the boat, and it should be of robust construction.

-Talk about something having a thousand and one uses, the ubiquitous utility tarp, sized about 2 by 3 feet, might just fall into this category.
+Talk about something having a thousand and one uses, the ubiquitous utility tarp, might just fall into this category.
 It can prove useful in keeping nicks, dings, and spills from marring the boat’s surface.
 If constructed heftily enough, it can do double duty as a collision mat.

 Although a utility mat can be made from any one of a variety of materials, our favorite is cotton duck (10 to 12 ounces), as it has some qualities that the other materials may not have.
 It is fairly soft and pliant, absorbent, and easy to work with.
 It also resists chafe exceedingly well and is relatively inexpensive.
 Its fibers shrink when they absorb moisture, and thus tighten up, making the material waterproof, or, at least, water resistant.
 Webbing or rope loops sewn on, or grommets pressed in allow lines to be attached.